 Question: What are some of the challenges companies face in navigating the regulatory approval process?

 Norman Baylor: Pharmaceutical and biotechnology companies are presented with a myriad of challenges due to the highly regulated environment within which they must operate.
 Over the past few years, the industry has seen a proliferation of regulatory changes they must observe to ensure ongoing compliance. (read more…)

-The following answers are provided by the Young Entrepreneur Council, an invite-only organization comprised of the world’s most promising young entrepreneurs.
-The YEC recently launched #StartupLab, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses via live video chats, an expert content library and e-mail lessons.
+The Young Entrepreneur Council is an invite-only organization composed of the world’s most promising young entrepreneurs.
+In partnership with Citi, YEC launched BusinessCollective, a free virtual mentorship program that helps millions of entrepreneurs start and grow businesses.
 Read previous SmartBlogs posts by YEC.

 If you enjoy this article, join SmartBrief’s e-mail list for our daily newsletter for entrepreneurs.